Spy-Shifty/BBSNetworkSystemExample/README.md

 ![alt text](http://brokenbricksstudios.com/wp-content/uploads/2018/07/BBSNetworkSystemExample_Unity.png)

 ## Start the game
-No just start the game, click on the connect button and have fun.
+Now just start the game, click the connect button and have fun.
 You will automatically join or create a game.
 A game can have up to 12 players per room.

 Controls: